• Skip to primary navigation

 I used to think I was missing out on a great deal if I didn’t act fast.
 This made me spend more money without realizing.

-BUT, there were a lot of other items I decided to add onto my shopping list, and I bought some for my mom too.
+BUT, there were a lot of other items I decided to add to my shopping list, and I bought some for my mom too.

 After reviewing my purchases for that summer, I ended up spending $2,000 on clothes within a 3-month period!
 I was shocked because I thought, “How did my $65 purchase on a dress turn out to cost me $2,000?” 🤔

-Purchases add up really fast, and this all started from that one e-mail notification about the store’s biggest sale.
+Purchases add up really fast, and this all started with that one e-mail notification about the store’s biggest sale.

 So, it’s best to unsubscribe and stay away.

-Again, I thought new clothes, shoes, and makeup were going to fix my confidence, but it didn’t.
+As I mentioned earlier, I thought new clothes, shoes, and makeup were going to fix my confidence, but they didn’t.

 ⭐️ DID YOU KNOW?